 6 Steps To Better Pneumatic Air Tool Repair And Maintenance

-Tools that are powered by compressed air are used in almost every industry, making it critical that operators and passersby alike are not only aware of safe pneumatic tool practices, but also how to properly maintain them.
-According to OSHA, the most common occupational injuries that occur when using pneumatic tools are getting struck by one of the tool’s attachments or by nails, staples, rivets, or other fasteners used in the tool.
+Tools powered by compressed air are used in almost every industry, making it critical that operators and passersby are not only aware of safe pneumatic tool practices, but also how to properly maintain them.
+According to OSHA, the most common occupational injuries when using pneumatic tools are getting struck by one of the tool’s attachments or by nails, staples, rivets, or other fasteners used in the tool.

-For more information on creating a safer pneumatic tool safety program in your facility, explore OSHA Standard CFR 1926.302(b) for Pneumatic Power Tools.
+For more information on creating a safer pneumatic tool safety program in your facility, explore OSHA Hazards and Solutions for Hand and Power Tools.

-To ensure your pneumatic tools are in optimal condition, LINC offers industrial customers onsite tool repair by trained technicians on a regularly scheduled basis.
-Plus, our Rapid Repair program from LINC Systems for retail customers like lumberyards is a fast, efficient way to repair and service your small body, pneumatic, gas-powered and pallet strapping tools.
-Learn more.
+The Rapid Repair program from LINC Systems is a fast, efficient way to repair and service your small body, pneumatic, gas-powered and pallet strapping tools.

 Pneumatic Tool Maintenance Step 1: Always Unplug from Air Supply When Not in Use